 |

-Magic If you have decided to attempt writing or updating
+If you have decided to attempt writing or updating

-your own résumé, pick up a copy of Susan Whitcomb's bible
+your own resume, pick up a copy of Susan Whitcomb's bible

-of résumé writing.
+of resume writing.
 It is a reference, not a novel, so don't

 let the size (600 pages overall) daunt you.
 Find the sections